YutaOkafuji/freemarket_sample46aw/README.md

 |buy_status|integer|null: false|
 |user_id|references|null: false, foreign_key: true|
 ## Association
+- belongs_to :user
-- belongs_to :user, through: :comments
+- has_many :comments
 - has_many :item_images
 - has_one :shipping_origin
 - has_one :category